 How did lighthouse design evolve?
 What was used for fuel before electricity?
 Find out the answers to these and more questions at How Does a Lighthouse Work - Part 2.
 Be sure to check out parts 1 & 3, also.

 Over the years, many women were lighthouse keepers.
 Listen to this story about Kate Walker who tended a light in New York Harbor from 1886 to 1919.

-Discover the answer to these questions and more at the following sites.
+Discover more interesting lighthouse facts at the following sites.